opencca/debian-image-recipes/README.md

 # debian-image-recipes for Rockchip RK3588 boards

-Debos recipes to build Debian images for Rockchip rk3588-based boards.
+Debos recipes to build Debian images for Rockchip RK3588-based boards, as well as RK3576-based boards.

-Currently, only the ROCK 5 Model B is supported by the images.
+Currently, only the ROCK 5 Model B (RK3588) and the Sige5 (RK3576) are supported by the images.

 These images can be flashed to an SD card or eMMC.